carlosbeltran/EyeLib/README.md

 P.I.
 Corke, “Robotics, Vision & Control”, Springer 2011, ISBN 978-3-642-20143-1.
 - The library also depends on the David Legland geom3d library:
 David Legland (2020). geom3d (https://www.mathworks.com/matlabcentral/fileexchange/24484-geom3d), MATLAB Central File Exchange.
 Retrieved May 26, 2020.

+## Disclaimer

+Notice that, in principle, the library is not dealing with distortion or image noise issues.
+For testing, the library will be using synthetic images or ideal (very low distortion-noisy) images.
+Actually, the final purpose of the library is to provide a semi-automatic or eventually automatic way of extracting the geometry from a single image.
+Notice that this will highly depend on the quality of vanishing points or distortion estimation based on third party libraries.
+Ideally, in some near future the library may converge into deep learning approaches.